allegroai/clearml-docs/docs/fundamentals/logger.md

 ## Automatic Reporting

-ClearML automatically captures metrics reported to tools, such as TensorBoard and Matplotlib, with no additional code necessary.
+ClearML automatically captures metrics reported to leading visualization libraries, such as TensorBoard and Matplotlib, with no additional code necessary.

 In addition, ClearML will capture and log everything written to standard output, from debug messages to errors to library warning messages.